 What exactly is CA business?
 If you are a resident of California, you buy the insurance from a company domiciled in California, the agent your purchased from is licensed in California, and you will use the insurance in California, it is clearly a Californian business.
 For example, a U.S. citizen who lives in Fremont, CA buys Blue Cross of California insurance (or any domestic company) from an agent in San Jose, CA, with the intent to use the insurance while living in California, that is very clearly a Californian business and the government of California has jurisdiction over it.
 They are licensed by the California government, called "admitted" companies.
 When you start deviating from this simple and clear case, it starts becoming more and more of a gray area.

 Each state has their own minimum rules that all the insurance companies must meet in order to do business in that state.
-Let's take a hypothetical example that health insurance must cover pre-existing conditions after you are already covered in the plan for 3 months.
+Let's use a hypothetical example that health insurance must cover pre-existing conditions immediately.
 All domestic companies would have to obey that rule.
-However, they would not be willing to give the same insurance to tourists because they don't want to take the risk of insuring foreigners and end up covering their pre-existing conditions.
+However, they would not be willing to give the same insurance to people traveling to foreign countries because they don't want to take the risk of insuring in foreign countries and end up covering their pre-existing conditions.

 What is the insurance guarantee fund and how does that help?

-Each state government maintains an insurance guarantee fund just in case an insurance company licensed in a particular state goes bankrupt or is unable to pay legitimate claims.
+Each state government maintains an insurance guarantee fund in case an insurance company licensed in a particular state declares bankruptcy or is unable to pay legitimate claims.
 The state government can pay money from the guarantee fund is to ensure that the insured people are not devastated in such situations.